tugbataluy/bookmanager-api-go/bookmanager/cmd/bookmanager/CLI.md

 ```
 **Output:**
 ```
-./Updated collection #3: Foundation Of CS
+Updated collection #3: Foundation Of CS
 ```

 #### Patch a Collection